 Davida is married and has two children: Emilia, age 6, and William, age 10.
 Emilia loves animals and wants to be a veterinarian when she grows up.
 William recently learned how to ride a unicycle and had the chance to ride with the Unipiper, a local Portland celebrity.
 Davida has lived with host families in Nimes, France to study French and in Morelia, Mexico to study Spanish.
 Her goal is to one day study all of her students' many languages!

-Kara Sappington is ORTESOL's President.
+Kara Sappington is ORTESOL's Post President.
 Her teaching experience is combined with a B.S. in Human Development and Family Sciences and a M.A. in Intercultural Studies and TESOL.

 Kara has worked with families in a variety of non-profit contexts, including a community center offering companion English classes for both children and adults.
 In addition to working with families, she has experience teaching in university and community college settings, in the United States and abroad.
 Her interests include incorporating technology into language learning and providing support to current language teachers.

 Nanci Leiton’s teaching career has come full circle.
 She began as a volunteer tutor through the Salem Public Library where she developed a passion for working with English language learners.
 From there, she taught high school English in Latvia with the Peace Corps and business English in Ecuador with the U.S. Fulbright Commission before earning her Masters in Teaching English to Speakers of Other Languages at the University of Washington.
 Since returning to Oregon, Nanci has taught at both Portland Community College and Portland State University as well as directed two non-profit community language programs.

 Nanci’s current interests include advocacy for ESOL learners and professionals, and language program development, continuity and relevance.
 In her spare time, she enjoys gardening, photography, hiking (often in combination) and paving the way for two teenagers to add value to the world.